Shullyd7/HNGX_stage_two/README.md

-# Person API
+# CRUD API

-The **Person API** is a simple Django application that allows you to manage a list of people.
+The **CRUD API** is a simple Django application that allows you to manage a list of people.
 You can perform CRUD (Create, Read, Update, Delete) operations on person records.

 ## Setup